sleede/fab-manager/doc/development_readme.md

 ElasticSearch is a powerful search engine based on Apache Lucene combined with a NoSQL database used as a cache to index data and quickly process complex requests on it.

-In FabManager, it is used for the admin's statistics module and to perform searches in projects.
+In FabManager, it is used for the admin's statistics module.

 The organisation if the data in the ElasticSearch database is documented in [elasticsearch.md](elasticsearch.md)